MJMcGuffin/muqcs.js/README.md

 |  $\bra{-i}$  | `Sim.braMinusI` | 1x2 | <pre>(1/sqrt(2)) [ 1 i ]</pre> | |
 |  $\ket{-i}$  | `Sim.ketMinusI` | 2x1 | <pre>(1/sqrt(2)) [  1 ]<br>            [ -i ]</pre> | |

-Consider a circuit of $N$ qubits where the overall state of the circuit is pure, i.e., none of the qubits are entangled with the environment.
+Consider a circuit of $N$ qubits where the overall state of the circuit is pure (implying that none of the qubits are entangled with the environment).
 The state of the $N$ qubits can be described using a $2^N \times 1$ (column) state vector $\| \psi \rangle$, or using a $2^N \times 2^N$ density matrix $D = \ket{\psi}\bra{\psi}$.
 To better understand some subset of $M$ qubits within the circuit, we can compute a partial trace of $D$ to "trace out" or "trace over" the other qubits, yielding a $2^M \times 2^M$ reduced density matrix $R$.
 The purity of $R$ is given by the trace of $R^2$, and one minus that purity gives the linear entropy, which is an approximation of the von Neumann entropy (https://www.quantiki.org/wiki/linear-entropy) of the subset of $M$ qubits.
-Purity ranges from $1/(2^M)$ to 1.0, linear entropy ranges from 0.0 to $1-1/(2^M)$, and von Neumann entropy ranges from 0.0 to M.  Entropy is a measure of the mixedness (the opposite of purity) of the subset of qubits, and mixedness is, roughly speaking, how entangled the subset of qubits is with other qubits outside the subset.
+Purity ranges from $1/(2^M)$ to 1.0, linear entropy ranges from 0.0 to $1-1/(2^M)$, and von Neumann entropy ranges from 0.0 to M.  Entropy is a measure of the mixedness (the opposite of purity) of the subset of qubits.
 Concurrence is a measure of how much the qubits are entangled with other qubits within the same subset.
 There's a nice table at https://physics.stackexchange.com/questions/643578/what-are-the-relations-between-mixed-pure-and-separable-entangled-states showing types of states, by crossing {pure, mixed} $\times$ {product, separable, entangled}.
+For more explanation of mixed and entangled states, you might like the explanations in <a href="https://arxiv.org/abs/2506.08142">our tutorial paper</a>.

 A matrix $M$ is *unitary* if its inverse is equal to its conjugate transpose, i.e., $M^{-1} = M^{\dagger}$